 This guide will help youth players and parents get started in the wonderful sport of ultimate!

-VUL youth programs are for ages 9-18, and all skill levels, genders, and sexual orientations are welcome.
+We offer U14, U16, and U19 programs (up to age 18), and all skill levels, genders, and sexual orientations are welcome.

 Ultimate is a fast-paced non-contact field sport that, at its core, promotes teamwork, sportsmanship, and inclusivity.
 Young players are active, develop friendships, learn about fair-play, and work on athletic skills that are transferable to other activities.
 Read more: